Islands of Fire

 Many moku, or nations, comprise the world of Mokukai.
 Almost all of these are human nations that share similar customs and language, though some regional variations might exist.

-Despite being blessed with two sheltered, natural harbors, Ku`ano`ano’s people are notknown for their penchant for seafaring.
+Despite being blessed with two sheltered, natural harbors, Ku`ano`ano’s people aren’t known for their penchant for seafaring.
 They are a strange people who consider displays of emotion to be kapu, and adorn their bodies with piercings, ritual scars, and tattoos.
 Music, other than drumming, is kapu.
 The people of Ku`ano`ano are master drum makers, and are said to be able to infuse their drums with a dark magic that summons the ghosts of those who have been sacrificed and their blood used to stain the drum heads.
-Even the gods of Ku`ano`ano are strange, known for capriciousness and bizarre demands.

 Lohoke`a (The Teeth)

-Somewhere between Kotuhiwa and Aiku`anu is a stretch of empty, open sea with currents that move in a languid circle.
-All manner of flotsam from across Mokukai gets caught in the currents, growing more and more thick as one draws closer to the center.
-It is said that a strange island made only of floating debris can be found if one makes it to the center, and this island is home to terrible creatures and the restless dead.
-Sailors rarely brave Rorutoku, instead going hundreds of miles off course to stop off at Holuatao`o instead of chance becoming lost here.
+Somewhere north of Kotuhiwa is a stretch of empty, open sea with currents that move in a languid circle.
+All manner of seaweed, driftwood, and other flotsam from across Mokukai gets caught in the currents, growing more and more thick as one draws closer to the center.
+It is said that a strange island made only of seaweed can be found if one makes it to the center, and this island is home to terrible creatures and the restless dead.